GENOME101.com

 DNA | Definition, Discovery, Function, Bases, Facts, & Structure ...

 Deoxyribonucleic acid (DNA) is an organic chemical that contains genetic information and instructions for protein synthesis.
-It is found in most of every organism.
+It is found in most cells of every organism.
 DNA is a key part of reproduction in which genetic heredity occurs through the passing down of DNA from parent or parents to offspring.

 Deoxyribonucleic Acid (DNA) - National Human Genome Research Institute